 HoneyBook

 Invoicing is available on all plans.
 You can send standalone invoices, collect payments through Smart Files, set up payment schedules with automatic reminders, and accept tips.
 Payment processing runs at 2.9% + $0.25 per card transaction and 1.5% per ACH transfer with no cap.
-On a $5,000 invoice, that is $75 in ACH fees -- something to watch for businesses collecting large payments.
+On a $5,000 invoice, that is $75 in ACH fees.
+On a $10,000 invoice, $150.
+This adds up fast for businesses collecting large payments like event planners and photographers.

 Strengths: Invoicing on all plans, payment schedules, automatic reminders, integrated with proposals.